Creativity, Studio Eric Torres Creativity, Studio Eric Torres

 I always have a plan – until things don’t go according to plan.

 It’s April here in the desert.
 So that means summer is pretty much starting now.
-Life things that are on my mind at this moment: taking more walks while I can, swimming during the summer for exercise, and making sure the AC is working well before the AZ sun gets really angry.
+Life-things that are on my mind at this moment: taking more walks while I can, swimming during the summer for exercise, and making sure the AC is working well before the AZ sun gets really angry.

 There’s lots on my mind with the studio too.
 I’ve been consulting with a university, serving as a SME as they prepare an upcoming game design degree.
-There are have also been some contract opportunities I’ve been working on and preparations for upcoming events.
+There have also been some contract opportunities I’ve been working on and preparations for upcoming events.

 I’ve had to pivot from my Q1 plans for 2025 too.
 Some economies are struggling right now, such as the game design field which has been deeply impacted by new US regulations / tariffs.
 Initially I planned to spend lots of time seeking out work in that area as a contract creative, as illustration and design for board games is right up my alley.
 However, I’m not sure about that now.
-Many US companies are being forced to close, retool, and even let go staff.
+Many US companies are being forced to slow, retool, and even let go staff.
 So, we’ll see.

 Regarding studio-initiated projects, here’s an update on what’s in the works: